 Despite being demoted to second place, San Francisco still draws millions of visitors a year to its world-famous attractions like the Golden Gate Bridge and Alcatraz Island.
 But what about San Jose, the city about an hour south of the clanging cable cars and the hairpin curves of Lombard Street?
 This list will help you create the perfect travel bucket list for sunny San Jose.

-1. Visit The Winchester Mystery House
+1. Winchester Mystery House

 Allegedly one of the most haunted places in America, the Winchester Mystery House is as beautiful as it is baffling.
 A few years after her daughter died in infancy, Sarah Winchester was widowed and looking for a change of scenery.
 Heading west from Connecticut, she purchased an eight-room farmhouse in San Jose and kept herself busy with more than 35 years of nonstop, random renovations.
 Now with 160 rooms covering 24,000 square feet, the sprawling Winchester mansion has grown to 20 times its original size.